nxtwave/angular-lazyload/README.md

-# angular-webpack-seed
+# angular-lazyload

-This is a seed project for Angular 1.5+ using Webpack and Bootstrap
+This is a seed project for Angular 1.5+ using Webpack and Bootstrap.
+It demonstrates

-So I have built many Angular apps using Bower, and I am fairly new to Webpack.
-I wanted to remove Bower Components and bundle my app using Webpack into a an app bundle and a vendor bundle.
-Bundling Angular was fairly simple, but bundling Bootstrap was much more complex.
-The only examples I found were using ES6, and my apps are still on ES5.
-I pieced together several examples until I made it work.
+* using Angular UI Router to route to Angular 1.5 components
+* bundling the Angular application code,
+* bundling the CSS/SCSS code,
+* bundling the vendor library code,
+* running and testing the application with Webpack Dev Server
+* **Lazy Loading** of secondary feature modules

+## Lazy Loading

+Lazy loading is the main feature of this proof-of-concept.
+For scaling a large Angular application, we want to minimize the initial load size and load time and only load portions of the application as they are required based on user navigation.

+We load the home module for the home page on application startup.
+When the user navigates to the contact page, the contact module is loaded, and when the user navigates to the about page, the about module is loaded.
+The application is too small to measure the performance difference.
+However, you can monitor the loading of resources through the browser console.

-Application Stack:
+## Application Stack:

 * Angular 1.5+
+* Angular-UI-Router
+* ocLazyLoad
 * Javascript 5
 * Bootstrap 3.x
 * Webpack 2.x
 * Webpack-Dev-Server 2.x (for dev testing)

-Scripts:
+## Scripts:

 * build - creates the bundled JS/HTML/CSS for the application in the target directory
 * start - starts the application for dev on localhost:8000